 Theory and practical instruction in various instrumental methods commonly atomic and molecular analyses.
-Pre-requisites: CHE-3410 and CHE-3312 with a grade of 'C' or better.
+Fee required.
+Prerequisites: CHE-3410 and CHE-3312 with a grade of C or better.

 CHE-4720: ACCA - Chemistry - 2 hours

 A limited number of chemistry courses are offered by the Associated Colleges of the Chicago Area.
 Consult the Natural Science Department for details on specific courses.